chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

 - Child protection issues raised by the communities during the PNS project motoring and assessment.

-- Most of the PNS communities lack waste management systems e.g latrines and dustbins.
+- Most of the PSN communities lack waste management systems e.g latrines and dustbins.

-- POC lead organisation lacks technical personels for particular projects.
+- POC led organisation lacks technical personels for particular projects.

   FUTURE OPPORTUNITIES